“One of the nicest gifts to arrive on the jazz piano scene in recent times, and we couldn’t be more delighted to welcome her.”

 the United States and Europe in a variety of venues, including the

-Teatro Dal Verme in Milan, Italy, the Breda Jazz Festival in the
+Teatro Dal Verme in Milan, Italy, the KIG Dixieland Festival in

-Netherlands, the Arbors Records Invitational Jazz Party, and the
+Dresden, Germany, the Arbors Records Invitational Jazz Party, the

-invited to perform at the international Stride and Swing Summit in
+invited to perform at the international Stride & Swing Piano Summit

 A serious student, dedicated to classic jazz and the stride piano tradition, she has played with a number of celebrated musicians, including Dick Hyman, Phil Flanigan, Rossano Sportiello, Louis Mazetier, Carl Sonny Leyland, and Danny Coots.
 Graduating from college with a Bachelor of Arts in Music, she was inducted into the Phi Beta Kappa academic honor society at the University of Chicago.

 Stephanie frequently performs with her husband, acclaimed pianist Paolo Alderighi, making fresh arrangements of songs from the Swing Era in a four-hands piano duo, and they currently have two albums together (see www.paoloandstephanie.com).
-She also enjoys accompanying Grammy-nominated lyricist and vocalist Lorraine Feather in a show that features the music of James P. Johnson and other stride piano composers, set to original lyrics by Feather (see www.nouveaustride.com).
+In 2014, they played for the Prince of Wales and the Duchess of Cornwall at the Edinburgh Jazz & Blues Festival.
+Stephanie also enjoys accompanying Grammy-nominated lyricist and vocalist Lorraine Feather in a show that features the music of James P. Johnson and other stride piano composers, set to original lyrics by Feather (see www.nouveaustride.com).

 Stephanie has recorded eight albums and one DVD.
 Her “Live” CD was awarded the “New Talent Prize 2011” by the Hot Club of France.
 (CD track listings, video clips, ordering information, and more may be found on her website at www.stephanietrick.com.)